SpringRoll/SpringRollContainer/README.md

   });
 	container.openPath('game.html');
 ```
-*The HUDPlugin is slightly different from other Plugins as it requests the supported positions directly from the game itself and builds out an internal array of positions dynamically
+*The HUDPlugin requests the supported positions directly from the game itself and builds out an internal array of positions dynamically
 e.g. if the game supports ['top', 'bottom'] then the Plugin will toggle between those two options whenever the button is clicked.
 See [the SpringRoll Application Class docs](https://github.com/SpringRoll/SpringRoll/tree/v2/src) for more information on the request format.

-ControlsPlugin *
+ControlsPlugin
 ```javascript
 import { ControlsPlugin, Container } from 'springroll-container';